 View this post on Instagram

 While on the outset this book is about the ‘immigrant child’ experience, it brings a new angle to the genre.
-The immigrant struggle here is not one of parents having multiple jobs and financial constraints, of first-generation children and burgeoning identity, or interracial love.
+The immigrant struggle here is not one of the parents having multiple jobs and financial constraints, of first-generation children and burgeoning identity, or interracial love.
 Instead, Mirza chose to take a deep dive into family structure and dynamics.
 This story is a deconstruction of dynamics between siblings, between parents and the internal conflict within individuals.

 It explores how children from the same family can end up in very different places in life, the gravity of early experiences, and who takes accountability.
 This idea deeply resonated with me, and she captures it perfectly in the book when Mirza asks the readers directly to reflect: